 Only Churchill could fulfill this prophecy.
 The British people chose him after he delivered a strong warning throughout the 1930s.
 He was a great secular historian with unique insight into current events.
-Ezekiel describes Churchill, a watchman of the people, in verses 1-6.
+Ezekiel 3:1-6 describe Churchill, a watchman of the people.

 Churchill possessed powerful vision because he understood history.
-He took away so many valuable lessons from his studies.
+He drew many valuable lessons from his studies.
 He had almost no support at times, yet he always remained steadfast in his convictions.
 We ought to admire his example.

 But secular history has its limitations.
 This world has never known the way to everlasting peace (Isaiah 59:8).
 To find real answers, we must search elsewhere.

-As I wrote above, Ezekiel 33:1-6 foretell the appearance on the world scene of a watchman elected by the people: Winston Churchill.
-The subject shifts dramatically in verse 7: “So thou, O son of man, I have set thee a watchman unto the house of Israel; therefore thou shalt hear the word at my mouth, and warn them from me.”
+While Ezekiel 33:1-6 foretell the appearance on the world scene of a watchman elected by the people, the subject shifts dramatically in verse 7: “So thou, O son of man, I have set thee a watchman unto the house of Israel; therefore thou shalt hear the word at my mouth, and warn them from me.”

 Here is an entirely different watchman, during the seventh and final era of God’s true Church.
 Just before the end of this age of man’s rule over man, God says, I’m going to choose the watchman.
 It won’t be the people’s choice, as it was before.
 I will tell them that it’s going to take more than a political watchman to save them this time!
 Today, the only way to avoid destruction is through repentance (verse 11).